dungtsa/PowerPredictiveBiomarker/README.md

 # test

-The tool is for power calcuation of predictive predictive biomarker.
-Calculaiton requires a series of parameters to to determine subgroup proportion and subgroup censoring rate.
+The tool is for power calculation of predictive biomarker.
+Calculation requires a series of parameters to to determine subgroup proportion and subgroup censoring rate.
 Depending on study type (prospective or retrospective study), parameter setting is different (check the reference).

 ## Features